staugaard/ember-resource/README.md

 ## Ember Resource 2.0

-We're big fans of semantic versioning.
-Unfortunately Ember Resource has not shipped a proper release yet :( Even so, we realize that Ember Resource is being used out in the wild.
-So, what to do?
+If you are using Ember Resource, you are probably using an unreleased copy.
+Ember Resource never had proper releases before.

+In order to continue development of Ember Resource while not breaking your application, we are marking a cutoff point for non-breaking API changes.
+[Semantic versioning][3] is a great tool for marking breaking API changes, but we had one problem; there were no released versions of Ember Resource.
+So, we've named our fork in the road `Ember Resource 1.0`.

 We're following in the footsteps of the Rails project and the Ember project and creating a `1-0-stable` branch.
-Ember Resource in its current form will live on in the `1-0-stable` branch.
+Ember Resource in its current form will live on in the [`1-0-stable` branch][4].

 Henceforth, the `master` branch of Ember Resource will undergo breaking API changes, and thus, will eventually be named Ember Resource 2.0.